Papyrus Australia Ltd (PPY) — Defensive Interval Ratio

 Papyrus Australia Ltd Defensive Interval Ratio (2005–2025)

 This chart shows how Papyrus Australia Ltd's Defensive Interval Ratio has evolved across 21 annual periods from 2005 to 2025.
 As of December 2025, the ratio stands at 26 days, meaning defensive assets of AU$61.84K can fund 26 days of operations without new revenue.
-Also explore Papyrus Australia Ltd equity growth rate to track the company's year-over-year net asset growth rate.
+See PPY net asset quality index to measure how much of total assets are equity-financed.

 Annual Defensive Interval Ratio for Papyrus Australia Ltd (2005–2025)

 The table below presents the year-by-year Defensive Interval Ratio for Papyrus Australia Ltd from 2005 to 2025, covering 21 annual filings.
 Each row shows defensive assets, daily cash need, the DIR in days, and the change in days compared to the prior year.
-For live market cap and the full company financial profile, see Papyrus Australia Ltd (PPY) total market value.
+For live market cap and the full company financial profile, see Papyrus Australia Ltd market capitalisation.

 | Year | DIR (days) | Defensive Assets (AUD) | Daily Cash Need | Cash | ST Investments | Change (days) |